AMauro130/BacktestingEV.jl/README.md

 You will be able to use some simple back-testing functions (as analysing the average values of prediction) and also more complexe ones to evaluate the extreme values of the model.
 A meaninful part of the work has been granted to the Extreme Values Theory (EVT).

-Notice : throughout this project we note Extreme Values as EV.
+Remark : throughout this project we note Extreme Values as EV.

+## Requirement

+To use this package properly, you need to provide _2 objects_ : _1 vector_ and _1 matrix_

 ## How to choose the appropriate threshold selection algorithm

 **This table helps you to choose the algorithm**

+To extract the extreme values from a distribution, you can choose from 6 algorithms based on very different methods.

 <div id="header" align="center">